Julienlin/sharp-performance-testing/README.md

 > **Disclaimer**: This repository and its contents were primarily generated using AI tools.
 While the code and documentation have been reviewed for accuracy, please use this as a reference and verify the results in your own environment.

-This project compares the performance of Sharp image processing library using different methods: buffer vs stream processing.
+This project compares the performance of Sharp image processing library using different methods: buffer, stream, and direct path access.

 ## Setup